artisanfw/i18n/README.md

 ```twig
 <p>{{ t('welcome', { name: 'Airam' }) }}</p>
 ```
-You can define the default wrapper characters in the configuration:
+You can configure the placeholder wrapper style using the `wrapper` option:
 ```php
 $conf = [
     ...